-The Hawai‘i Birding Trails website is your guide to finding Hawai‘i’s birds.
+The Hawai‘i Birding Trails website is your guide to finding birding trails.
 Use the interactive map to explore hotspots along our birding trails and plan your trip with printable checklists.
 Read all about our many feathered residents in an easy to use search page.
-New trails are being planned, so check back in to find your next birding adventure.
+Before you go, learn about our native birds, tips for successful birding, and how to bird ethically.

 Honokōhau Harbor